danfinlay/Bloccoli/README.md

 ####Client
 Bundled using Browserify.
 Bundle any updates from the root via:

-    $ browserify index.js -o site/js/bundle.js
+    $ browserify client/index.js -o site/js/bundle.js

 ####Server
 A node.js program.
-It exists in the "blockServer" folder.
+It exists in the root directory.
 From there, just run:

     $ node index.js